-The BUILD office is located on the second floor of the Hagstrom Center in HC 262 across from the Nursing Department.
+The BÜILD office is located on the second floor of the Hagstrom Center in HC 262 across from the Nursing Department.
 Office hours of operation are: 8:00 a.m.- 4:00 p.m.
-Monday through Friday during the academic year.
+Monday through Friday on days when classes are held during the academic year.